 What is an icebreaker?

 An icebreaker is a class of ships that can break the thickest ice and easily travel where no other ships can, in higher latitudes, close to the Arctic.
 Icebreakers clear paths by pushing straight into frozen-over water or pack ice.
 The ice usually breaks without a noticeable change in the vessel’s trim.
-When the ice is very thick, the ship can drive its bow onto the ice and break it under the ship’s weight.
+When the ice is thick, the ship can drive its bow onto the ice and break it under its weight.
 Icebreakers were used in early polar exploration missions and are still used today to clear icy trading routes during the cold Arctic winter and in polar research expeditions.

 Moskva, a fierce Russian ship

-Moskva was delivered in 1960 and was in service until 1992, when she was broken up and sold for parts.
+Moskva was delivered in 1960 and was in service until 1992 when she was broken up and sold for parts.
 She weighed more than 13000 tonnes and was 122 meters (400 feet) long.
 The icebreaker escorted hundreds of ships on the North Sea trade route.

 “Operation Beluga”